joeedwards/vim/README.md

 # vim
-my vim rc and vundle for plugins
+my vim rc and vundle for plugins, specific for linux term osx term commented